flightphp/docs/content/v3/en/awesome-plugins/awesome_plugins.md

 Application Performance Monitoring (APM) is crucial for any application.
 It helps you understand how your application is performing and where the bottlenecks are.
 There are a number of APM tools that can be used with Flight.
 - <span class="badge bg-primary">official</span> [flightphp/apm](/awesome-plugins/apm) - Flight APM is a simple APM library that can be used to monitor your Flight applications.
 It can be used to monitor the performance of your application and help you identify bottlenecks.

+## Async

+Flight is already a fast framework but strapping it a turbo engine on it makes everything more fun (and challenging)!

+- [flightphp/async](/awesome-plugins/async) - Official Flight Async library.
+This library is a simple way to add asynchronous processing to your application.
+It uses Swoole/Openswoole under the hood to provide a simple and effective way to run tasks asynchronously.

 ## Authorization/Permissions

 Authorization and Permissions are crucial for any application that requires controls to be in place for who can access what.